Advestis/enAInem/README.md

 # EnAInem
-**EnAInem** (pronounced /ɪˈneɪnəm/), is a Python class that implements state-of-the-art algorithms for decomposing nonnegative multiway array and multi-view data into rank-1 nonnegative tensors.
+**EnAInem** (pronounced /ɪˈneɪnəm/), is a Python class that implements state-of-the-art algorithms for decomposing Non-Negative multiway array and multi-view data into rank-1 nonnegative tensors.

 # Motivation
 In machine learning, multi-view data refers to datasets comprising multiple distinct attribute sets